 Long-term data shall be collected to evaluate the presence of non-degradable substances originating from the devices.

-Manufacturers shall provide training accessible to the users on the administration and safe use of the device.
+Manufacturers shall provide training on the administration and safe use of the device.
+That training shall be accessible to users.

-Presence of substances referred to in Section 10.4.1 (a) and (b) of Annex I to Regulation (EU) 2017/745 shall be evaluated independently of their concentration.
+Presence of substances referred to in Section 10.4.1, points (a) and (b), of Annex I to Regulation (EU) 2017/745 shall be evaluated independently of their concentration.

 Information for safety